felicitia/FrUITeR/index.md

 ## Event Extractor

 ### Fully Reproduce Event Extractor
 The [Quick Start](#event-extractor) showed how to run Event Extractor using the app *Wish* as an example.
 Similarly, to fully reproduce Event Extractor with all the 20 subject apps, you can follow the same steps and simply replace the parameter `Wish.RepresentativeTests` in step 3 to another app `{APP_NAME}.RepresentativeTests`, such as `Etsy.RepresentativeTests` and `abc.RepresentativeTests`.
+The details of the 20 apps and their corresponding test cases are described in Table 2 and Table 3 in the paper.

 The `{APP_NAME}` of our 20 subject apps can be found in Event Extractor's repository \[[Link](https://github.com/felicitia/EventExtractor/tree/master/src/main/jib/classes)\].
 The corresponding `*.apk` files of the 20 apps can be downloaded [here](https://github.com/felicitia/TestBenchmark-Java-client/tree/master/subjects).
+You can compare your results of the 20 apps with ours [here](https://github.com/felicitia/TestAnalyzer/tree/master/input/extracted_tests).

 ### Reuse Event Extractor

-If you wish to reuse FrUITeR'S Event Extractor to extract the GUI event sequences from the test cases of your own choice, follow the steps below.
+If you wish to reuse FrUITeR's Event Extractor to extract the GUI event sequences from the test cases of your own choice, follow the steps below.
 Note that the current implementation of the Event Extractor is based on [Soot framework](http://sable.github.io/soot/), which only supports Java test cases.

 #### Steps